zetagalactic/crowdfunding-xrpl-old/README.md

-no# Crowdfunding-xrpl
-An open-source crowdfunding project that is powered by the XRP Ledger.

 **Technical Side Of Our Project:**
 ---
 Our project is an open-source crowdfunding platform powered by the XRP Ledger technology to process all payment transactions as smart contracts on the ripple blockchain.
-Our main focus is to is to make the entire platform's transactions runs on the blockchain for absolut transperancy.
-Oru proejct is going to be built as 2 main Components:
+Our main focus is to make the entire platform's transactions run on the blockchain for absolute transparency.
+Our project is going to be built into 2 Main Components:
 1. Open Source Crowdfunding Platform (Goteo Version 3)
 2. Smart-Contracts Integration With The XRPL